 Objective

-The objective of the adaptive cognitive ability test (MCT-A) is to measure cognitive capacities, of someone's work and thinking level, whereby both predisposing factors and acquired factors are taken into account.
+The objective of the adaptive cognitive ability test (MCT-A) is to measure cognitive capacities, relating to someone's work and thinking level, whereby both inherent and learned factors are taken into account.
 The test is mainly used for questions such as:

 For whom?

-The MCT-A can be used by psychologists and non-psychologists; by career choice, reintegration and HR advisors, but also by trainers and training supervisors.
-This instrument can provide valuable insights within a training, career choice and work context.
+The MCT-A can be used by psychologists and (after training) non-psychologists, including not only career choice, reintegration and HR advisors, but also trainers and training supervisors.
+This instrument can provide valuable insights within a training, career choice or work context.

-The target group consists of people aged approximately 15 years and older with an education level of several years of secondary education up to and including university education level.
+The target group consists of people aged approximately 15 years and older with an education level ranging from several years of secondary education up to and including university education level.

 What does the test measure?